billba/topical/docs/understanding.md

 This sets the topic's `lifecycle` to `ended`, removes its children, and sets its `return` property to `returnArgs`.
 Then, if the topic has a parent, it calls that parent's `onChildEnd` method.

-An ended topic can always be recreated or restarted.
+An ended topic can always be recycled or restarted.

 ### Removing a child